Visually lossless optimizations

 - Advanced quality metrics based on human perception

 - Handles most popular image formats: JPEG, PNG, GIF and SVG

-- Cross-platform CLI and GUI for Mac, Windows (coming later) and Linux (coming later)
+- Beautiful native GUI and CLI clients for Mac, Windows (coming later) and Linux (coming later)

 - Minifies Windows Icons/Favicons (ICO) and Apple Icons (ICNS)